How To Lock File Cabinets

 - Installing a lock on a Wood Filing Cabinet

-In some cases (such as a single lock needing to have a key made), it may be cheaper to simply replace the lock.
+In some cases (such as a single lock needing to have a key made), it may be less expensive to simply replace the lock than to replace the missing key.
 But it really depends on the lock.
 When there are several or more cylinders that operate off the same key code, impressioning a file cabinet key or cutting a key by code is the way to go.

 To save even more money, when the cabinet is not locked, you can remove the file cabinet lock and bring it to your local locksmith shop.